 Finalists - Top 20

-Scripts that make it to this round will be read internally by the WeScreenplay team as well as by our industry jury.
+Scripts that make it to this round will be read internally by the WeScreenplay team.
 Scores will not be provided for this round, as judging will be discussed privately.

 Winners!

-The top scripts as selected by the industry jury and WeScreenplay team!
-We’ll be reaching out to the winners for inclusion in our Diverse Voices Lab, which has resulted in numerous signings, collaborations, and staffings.
+We’ll be reaching out to the winning writers for inclusion in our Diverse Voices Lab, which has exciting meetings with mentors and has resulted in numerous signings, collaborations, and staffings.

 Rules